Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 A banner confirms you’ve created and enabled your source.
 Click **Finish** to go back to the list of data sources.
 Next, you must create your converter configuration.

-Amplitude continuously scans buckets to discover new files as they are added.
-Data is generally available in charts within 30 seconds of ingestion.
+Amplitude continuously scans buckets to discover new files as they're added.
+Data is available in charts within 30 seconds of ingestion.

-### Optional: Manage Event Notifications
+### Optional: Manage event notifications

-Event Notification lets the Amplitude ingestion service quickly discover data in your S3 bucket.
+Event Notification lets the Amplitude ingestion service discover data in your S3 bucket faster.
  Compared to the current approach of scanning buckets, it discovers new data based on notifications published by S3.
-This feature significantly reduces the time it takes to find new data.
+This feature reduces the time it takes to find new data.

 Use this feature if you want to achieve near real-time import with Amplitude Amazon S3 import.
-Normally, new data files are discovered within 30 seconds.
+Usually, new data files are discovered within 30 seconds.

 #### Considerations

 - The IAM role used must have required permission to configure S3 bucket event notifications.
 - The bucket can’t already have existing event notifications This is a limitation on the Amazon S3 side.
-- The notifications only apply to files uploaded after event notifications have been enabled.
+- The notifications only apply to files uploaded after you enable event notifications.

 To enable the feature, you can either enable it when you create the source, or manage the data source and toggle **S3 Event Notification**.

 ![image of the manage source modal with the event notifications toggle enabled](assets/../../assets/images/amazon-s3-manage-notifications.png)
 ![image of the S3 import source screen with the event notifications toggle](assets/../../assets/images/amazon-s3-connect-s3-screen.png)

-## Create the Converter Configuration
+## Create the converter configuration

 Your converter configuration gives the S3 vacuum this information: